metapsy-project/metapsyDocs/content/general/contribute/_index.en.md

 **If you want to add an existing meta-analytic database** to Metapsy, we can assist you by:

 * harmonizing the data into a consistent format used across meta-analytic research domains;
-* storing, documenting, and versioning your database in a FAIR-complaint way
+* storing, documenting, publishing and versioning your database in a FAIR-complaint way
 * making your database more visible and accessible to the public via integration in our {metapsyData} R package and our online meta-analysis tool.

 <br></br>